TymeFly/eel/README.md

 #### Source Code
 In its simplest form an EEL Expression is just a sequence of characters.
 The data that is passed to the EEL compiler will be returned as-is in the Result.
-On the face of it this isn't very useful, however it does provide a good migration path for systems that are already configured with strings.
+On the face of it this isn't very useful, however it does provide a good migration path for systems that are already configured with these strings.

 Where EEL becomes more useful is with the two interpolation mechanisms it supports.
 These are substrings in the parsed expression.
 The interpolation mechanisms are: